fluthjs/fluth-doc/docs/en/api/plugin/debugNode.md

 ## Parameters

-- `condition` (optional): Condition function for successful results, triggers debugger when returns `true`, does not trigger when returns `false`, defaults to `undefined` (always triggers)
+- `condition` (optional): Condition function for success; triggers the debugger if returns `true`, otherwise does not trigger.
+Default is `undefined` (always triggers)
-- `conditionError` (optional): Condition function for failed results, triggers debugger when returns `true`, does not trigger when returns `false`, defaults to `undefined` (always triggers)
+- `conditionError` (optional): Condition function for failure; triggers the debugger if returns `true`, otherwise does not trigger.
+Default is `undefined` (always triggers)

 ## Return Value

-Returns an execute plugin that triggers debugger breakpoints at the current node based on conditions.
+Returns an execute plugin that only triggers a debugger breakpoint at the current node based on the conditions.

 ## Core Behavior

 - **execute plugin**: Only executes at the current node, does not propagate to child nodes
-- **Condition control**: Supports custom condition functions to control debugger triggering
+- **Conditional control**: Supports custom condition functions to control when the debugger is triggered
-- **Success/failure separate handling**: Can set different conditions for success and failure cases
+- **Separate handling for success/failure**: Can set different conditions for success and failure
-- **Promise handling**: For Promise-type results, waits for Promise resolution before checking conditions
+- **Promise handling**: For Promise results, waits for resolution before checking the condition
-- **Original data**: Returns the original `result` without modifying the data stream
+- **Original data**: Returns the original `result` without modifying the data flow
-- **Condition logic**: Triggers debugger when condition function returns `true`, does not trigger when returns `false`
+- **Condition logic**: Triggers the debugger if the condition function returns `true`, otherwise does not trigger

 ## Usage Scenarios

-### Scenario 1: Basic Usage (Always Trigger)
+### Scenario 1: Basic usage (always triggers)

 ```typescript
 import { $ } from 'fluth'